Plateau alley defence

 Pistol and needler

 My own favourite weapon combo for this battle is a pistol and needler.
 I've already mentioned the explosive fun you can have with the needler.
-Meanwhile the pistol is great for taking down the lesser enemies quickly; and they come up the alley in such numbers that quickness is important.
+Meanwhile the pistol is great for taking down the lesser enemies quickly; and they sometimes come up the alley in such numbers that quickness can be important.
 Rather than frantically sending multiple rounds into an enemy's hide and getting into a panic as the advance continues, try to stay calm and maximize headshots so you won't have to reload so often.
 The enemy can push up significantly while you're fumbling about reloading (or recharging your shield), and it can be worth holding back a few plasma grenades to buy you a bit of time in such situations.

 Headshooting Jackals isn't as easy as with Grunts, but you can help yourself by picking the right moment.
 You're in with a chance as he advances and intermittently has part of his body visible when his shield swings to the left.
 If he's crouched, you can make him roll by pinging a shot off his shield.
 A headshot is then briefly possible as he gets back up.
 Whilst waiting for him to roll, fire on other targets if possible; you've got plenty enough time to bring down a few more Grunts.